geraint360/pdf-squeeze/README.md

 # pdf-squeeze

-A fast, batteries‑included PDF size reducer for macOS.
-Targets *sane* file‑size savings while keeping documents readable and searchable.
+A fast PDF size reducer for macOS.
+Targets material file‑size savings while keeping documents readable and searchable.
 Ships as a single script (`pdf-squeeze`, uses **zsh**) with pragmatic defaults and safety rails.

 > Typical savings for mixed documents are 20–70% depending on content and preset.
 See **Presets** and examples below.